DrozmotiX/ioBroker.bambulab/README.md

 ### 0.1.0 initial release
 * (DutchmanNL) initial release
-* During startup adapter throws warnings, these can be ignored and will be solved in >= 0.1.1
+* During startup adapter throws warnings, these can be ignored and will be solved in >= 0.1.2
-* Control start/stop/resume and light available available in >= 0.1.1
+* Control start/stop/resume and light available in >= 0.1.1

 ## License
 MIT License